SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypesAndOperators.rst

 Enumerations
 ------------

 :term:`Enumerations` (also known as *enums*) are used to define multiple items of a similar type.
-For example, the four main points of a compass are all of a similar type, and can be written as an enumeration using the ``enum`` keyword:
+For example: the four main points of a compass are all of a similar type, and can be written as an enumeration using the ``enum`` keyword:

 .. glossary::